-- · Lanced pipe end to the starting collar - · Inner pipe over inner collar - · Push the pipe section until all lanced tabs snap in place - · Lightly tug on pipe to confirm it has locked.
+- · Lanced pipe end to the starting collar - Inner pipe over inner collar - · Push the pipe section until all lanced tabs snap in place - · Lightly tug on pipe to confirm it has locked.

-Commercial, Multi-family (Multi-level exceeding two stories), or High-Rise Applications
+Required Commercial, Multi-family (Multi-level exceeding two stories), or High-Rise Applications

-All outer pipe joints must be sealed with high temperature silicone, including the slip section that connects directly to the horizontal termination cap.
+All outer pipe joints must be sealed with 100% silicone (300 °F minimum continuous exposure rating), including the slip section that connects directly to the horizontal termination cap.